Mangosata/Group_D_Gomoku/README.md

 ```bash
 make
 ```
-Then, you will have graphic.o, game_logic.o, button_logic.o in the build folder and main file in the bin file.
+Then, you will have graphic.o, game_logic.o, button_logic.o in the build folder and main file in the bin folder.

 Next, enter the following command in the terminal: